 A. Please visit the Army's FOIA website.

 Q. What is the status of my FOIA request?

-Q. Do I have to pay for my request and if so, how much?
+Q. Do I have to pay for my request, and if so, how much?

-The informative value of the information to be disclosed.
+Informative value of the information to be disclosed.

-The significance of the contribution to public understanding.
+Significance of the contribution to public understanding.

 Information disclosure is not primarily in the requestor's commercial interest.